12 July 2024

 In order to organize all this, rehearsals and preparations for the festival usually begin around Easter each year.
 Dinkelsbühl is a city of parity.
 The historicization of the Kinderzeche around 1897 and the related creation of the historical festival gave citizens who were deeply divided in their faith the opportunity to celebrate the history of the city together within the framework of a local festival.

-2. Check below the accommodations in hotels in Dinkelsbühl available during the the event. ⤵︎
+2. Book hotel rooms in Dinkelsbühl available during the event. ⤵︎

 2.1.
 Pick a hotel room by location and by price.